Abstract

 Future Work

-There are many aspects that have been left out of this investigation that would be interesting as follow-up work:
+There are many aspects that have been left out of this first exploration that would be interesting as follow-up work:

 • Benchmarking different heuristics for selecting layers (memory vs. circuit faithfulness)